williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/implementing-authentication/set-up-authz-server.md

 - [The OpenID Connect Application Wizard](https://help.okta.com/en/prev/Content/Topics/Apps/Apps_App_Integration_Wizard.htm)
 - [How to assign a User to an Application](https://support.okta.com/help/Documentation/Knowledge_Article/27418177-Using-the-Okta-Applications-Page#Assigning)

-You will need the following values from your Application:
+You will need the following values from your Okta OAuth 2.0 Application, both of which can be found on your Application's General tab:

 - Client ID
 - A valid Redirect URI

 Once you have an OpenID Connect Application set-up, and a User assigned to it you can try the authentication flow.

-First, you will need your Authorization Server's Authorization Endpoint, which you can retrieve using the Server's Metadata URI: `/oauth2/:authorizationServerId/.well-known/openid-configuration`.
+First, you will need your Authorization Server's Authorization Endpoint, which you can retrieve using the Server's Metadata URI: `https://{yourOktaDomain}/oauth2/:authorizationServerId/.well-known/openid-configuration`.
 It will look like this:

 `https://{yourOktaDomain}.com/oauth2/{authorizationServerId}/v1/authorize`